manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manticore.md

 `manticore stop` always waits for shutdown to finish.
 There is no separate `manticore stopwait` command.

-Without an explicit target, it stops the local instance when `./manticore_data` exists and the configured instance otherwise:
+Without an explicit target, it stops the local instance when `./manticore_data/.manticore-local` is valid and the normally configured global instance when the marker is absent.
+An invalid marker is reported as an error:

 ```bash
 manticore stop          # automatic target selection